-Name of Director/ Chief executive Nature of interest Name of associated corporation Attributable registered capital (RMB) Approximate percentage Mr. Wang (1)(2) Beneficial interest/Interest of concert parties Netjoy Network 21,556,808 40.27% Beneficial interest Tradeplus 2,000,000 40.00% Mr. Xu (1)(2) Beneficial interest/Interest of concert parties Netjoy Network 21,556,808 40.27% Mr. Qin (1)(2) Beneficial interest/Interest of concert parties Netjoy Network 21,556,808 40.27% Mr. Dai (2) Beneficial interest Beneficial interest Netjoy Network Tradeplus 5,992,656 3,000,000 11.20% 60.00%
+Name of Director/ Chief executive Nature of interest Name of associated corporation Attributable registered capital (RMB) Approximate percentage Mr. Wang Beneficial interest Netjoy Network 10,156,872 18.97% Beneficial interest Tradeplus 2,000,000 40.00% Mr. Xu Beneficial interest Netjoy Network 8,581,778 16.03% Mr. Dai Beneficial interest Netjoy Network 5,992,656 11.20% Beneficial interest Tradeplus 3,000,000 60.00%

-- 1. Pursuant to the original acting-in-concert agreement dated July 29, 2015, Mr. Wang, Mr. Xu and Mr. Qin have acknowledged and agreed to act in concert by aligning their votes at the board meetings and shareholders' meetings of Netjoy Network.
-As such, all of Mr. Wang, Mr. Xu and Mr. Qin are deemed to be interested in the total shares directly held by them in Netjoy Network by virtue of the SFO. - 2.
-After the Reporting Period, on March 31, 2022, the AIC Parties entered into the Termination Agreement to terminate the acting-in-concert arrangement among them upon mutual agreement, with effect from March 31, 2022.
-Upon the execution of the Termination Agreement, the AIC Parties were no longer obliged to, among others, act in concert by aligning their votes at the board meetings or shareholders' meetings of any member of the Group (where applicable).
-As of the date of this report, each of Mr. Wang, Mr. Xu and Mr. Qin was not deemed to be interested in each other's interest in the shares of Netjoy Network.
-For details, please refer to the announcement of the Company dated March 31, 2022.
+On March 31,2022, Mr. Wang, Mr. Xu and Mr. Qin (the "concerted action contracting party") entered into a termination agreement for the concerted action agreement, and the concerted action arrangement between them was terminated by mutual consent, with effect from March 31, 2022.
+After the execution of the termination agreement, the parties acting in concert are no longer obliged (including) to act in concert by voting unanimously at the board meeting or shareholders' meeting of any member company of the Group (if applicable).
+As of the date of this report, Mr. Wang, Mr. Xu and Mr. Qin are not regarded as having each other's interests in Netjoy Network.
+For details, please refer to our announcement dated March 31, 2022.

-Save as disclosed above, as of December 31, 2021, none of the Directors or chief executive of the Company had any interests or short positions in the Shares, underlying Shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) which are required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which they were taken or deemed to have under such provisions of the SFO) or which shall be entered in the register required to be kept pursuant to section 352 of the SFO, or which shall be required to be notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as of December 31, 2022, none of the Directors or chief executive of the Company had any interests or short positions in the Shares, underlying Shares or debentures of the Company or its associated corporations (within the meaning of Part XV of the SFO) which are required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which they were taken or deemed to have under such provisions of the SFO) or which shall be entered in the register required to be kept pursuant to section 352 of the SFO, or which shall be required to be notified to the Company and the Stock Exchange pursuant to the Model Code.